trackIT-Systems/sonari/back/docs/user_guide/index.md

 # User Guide

-## Welcome to Whombat!
+## Welcome to Sonari!

-We're happy to have you on board with Whombat, the open-source tool for audio annotation with ML in mind.
+We're happy to have you on board with Sonari, the open-source tool for audio annotation with ML in mind.
 Whether you're just getting started or looking to refine your annotation process, this guide is here to make your work smooth and enjoyable.